Alexânia

 Alexânia is a municipality in central Goiás state, Brazil.
-Alexânia is known for its alleged extraterrestrial sightings in the late sixties and early seventies.
 The Areias River passes through the municipality.

 Location

 It is located on the main Brasília–Goiânia highway, GO-060, which has been recently widened to four lanes.
 The distance to Brasília is 130 km and 118 km to Goiânia.
 It is part of the Entorno do Distrito Federal statistical micro-region.